In this article, you’ll find answers to questions like:

 - Keep a routine.
 A household at night can be chaotic with afterschool activities, homework and dinner.
 Try to maintain a schedule as much as you can, so everyone knows what's expected of them.

 - Let them contribute.
-While they may grumble, chores can help kids feel like they’re an important part of their household.
+While they may grumble, chores can help kids feel like they’re an important part of the household.
 If they're old enough, ask your child to make their own lunch, walk the dog or help with laundry.

 “Parenting is the most difficult job any of us will ever do in our lives, but it’s also the one we’re least prepared for,” says Professor Matt Sanders, who developed Triple P with his colleagues at Australia’s University of Queensland.

-Triple P, for parents with children ages 0 to 12, and Teen Triple P, for parents of teenagers, are both offered in Palm Beach County.
-To learn more, contact either the Parent-Child Center at 561.841.3500, ext.
-1087 or Center for Family Services at 561.616.1222.
+Triple P, for parents with children up to age 12, and Teen Triple P, for parents of teenagers, are offered in Palm Beach County.
+To learn more, contact either Community Partners at 561-841-3500, ext.
+1087 or Center for Family Services at 561-616-1222.